On the burst-covering radius of binary cyclic codes: Introduction

 However, in some media types, a significant component in the time to answer a query is not only the number of items that need to be accessed, but also their spatial location (e.g., the seek time in HDDs).
 Such systems perform best when accessing contiguous blocks of data, as opposed to scattered random-access patterns.
 This resulted in a surge of interest in codes that take into account access patterns, and prioritize access in contiguous blocks~\cite{wu2021achievable,chee2024repairing,YuYuaSch25}.
 In the context of our work, as we will prove, the parity-check matrix $H$ of a linear $b$-burst-covering code satisfies the property that any column vector can be obtained as a linear combination of a window of at most $b$ consecutive columns of $H$.
 Thus, employing a burst-covering code can address locality issues in computing linear database queries.

 Our main contributions are as follows: We first define burst-covering codes and derive basic bounds on their parameters.
 We then focus on the study of the burst-covering radius of binary cyclic codes.
 This is motivated by the fact that cyclic codes have a rich structure, they contain some very useful code families (e.g., BCH codes), and the fact that we have almost perfect cyclic burst-correcting codes~\cite{AbdMcEOdlTil86,Abd88}.
 As we later show, the study of cyclic burst-covering codes is closely related to the analysis of pattern frequencies in linear-feedback shift-register (LFSR) sequences.
 We employ classic known bounds for the number of occurrences of subwords in these sequences, but for the relevant case of BCH codes we show that these fail to provide significant results.
 We thus prove a new result on pattern frequencies which is meaningful for BCH codes, and is of independent interest for the study of LFSR sequences.
 We use this to bound the burst-covering radius of binary BCH codes, and the closely related Melas codes.
-Finally, we show that our analysis naturally gives rise to an efficient covering algorithm for binary cyclic codes.
+We also show that our analysis naturally gives rise to an efficient covering algorithm for binary cyclic codes.
+Finally, we present a new bound on the critical exponent of binary cyclic codes based on the burst-covering radius of the dual code, and show that it can be significantly better than Kung's bound.

 The paper is organized as follows.
 Section~\ref{sec:prelim} gives the necessary notation and known results to be used later.
 In Section~\ref{sec:becc} we define general linear burst-covering codes, and provide some bounds on their parameters.
 We then to study cyclic burst-covering codes in Section~\ref{sec:cyclic}, and further focus on the burst-covering radius of BCH codes in Section~\ref{sec:bch}.
 An efficient covering algorithm is described in Section~\ref{sec:algo}.
+The connection to the critical exponent of linear codes is presented in Section \ref{sec:criticalexp}.
 We conclude in Section~\ref{sec:conc} with a summary of the results and some open questions.